Ntezi/subscription-service/README.md

 docker-compose up --build
 ```

-This command builds the application and starts all services defined in `docker-compose.yml`, including the Laravel application, MySQL database, and Adminer.
+This command builds the application and starts all services defined in `docker-compose.yml`, including the Subscriptions Service, MySQL database, and Adminer.
 It also run the migrations and seed the database.

 ### Step 4: Access the Application

-Once the containers are up and running, the Laravel application will be accessible at:
+Once the containers are up and running, the Subscriptions Service will be accessible at:

 ```
 http://localhost:2403